Chocolate Bundt Cake

 melted butter and chocolate in small sauce pan

-Add the confectioners’ sugar and 2 tablespoons of the hot water.
+Add the confectioners’ sugar and hot water.

 confectioners' sugar and water added to saucepan